 Dedicated, experienced representation for your disability needs.

-At United States Disability Center, we dedicate our entire practice to helping disabled or injured individuals claim the benefits they need.
+At United States Disability Center, we have dedicated our entire practice to helping disabled or injured individuals claim the benefits they need.
 If you have been disabled before retirement age, you have the right to claim Social Security disability (SSD) benefits, but the statistics are grim.
 About 70% of all SSDI and SSI claims are rejected the first time around.
 With our seasoned counsel, we may be able to improve your chances of getting approved the first time around or on appeal.

 Our SSD attorneys provide effective, dedicated legal strategies for our clients' disability needs on a no recovery, no fee basis.
 That means you have no upfront fees, and no fees at all unless we secure SSD benefits for you, including past-due benefits.
 Please don’t hesitate to discover how we can help you get the benefits you need and deserve as quickly as possible.

 - We will fight for the benefits you deserve